sfjt/identity-tester/README.md

 The files with the name pattern `.env.*` except for `.env.example` will be git-ignored.

-Switch the set of environment variables by running `yarn run switchenv ".env.us"`.
+Switch the set of environment variables by running `npm run switchenv ".env.us"`.
 (It will overwrite the exiting .env file.)